zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,102.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
-Download a Learnin g Guide for this episode that will give you a complete transcript of everyth ing we say.
+Download a Learning Guide for this episode that will give you a complete transcript of everyth ing we say.

 On this episode, we’re going to talk about capital punishment – when the government kills someone for committing a crime.
 So unds happy.
 Let’s get started.